-Sorrel, particularly French sorrel (also popular as buckler-leaf sorrel), is one of the most sought after greens in the Mediterranean region.
-Binomially, it belongs to the polygoneceae family of plant species that also includes common sorrel, patience dock, buckwheat, etc.
+Sorrel, particularly French sorrel (also popular as buckler leaf sorrel), is one of the most sought after greens in the Mediterranean region.
+Binomially, it belongs to the Polygonaceae family of plant species that also includes common sorrel, patience dock, buckwheat, etc.

 Scientific name: Rumex scutatus (Buckler leaf type).

-R. scutatus found n the wild in many parts of northern Asia and Europe.
-It grows under variety of soil conditions ranging from sandy to loamy soils, but profusely under well-drained, moist, sandy soils.
+R. scutatus found in the wild in many parts of northern Asia and Europe.
+It grows well under a variety of soil conditions ranging from sandy to loamy soils, but profusely under well-drained, moist, sandy soils.

-There are two principal varieties of sorrel grown as potherb.
+There are two principal varieties of sorrel grown as a potherb.
 Common sorrel or "Garden sorrel" (Rumex acetosa) has large, deep-veined, elongated arrow-like tender leaves.
-French sorrel (Rumex scutatus) has smooth, shield-shape, less acidic leaves.
+French sorrel (Rumex scutatus) has flat, shield-shaped, less acidic leaves.
 The other uncommon type is R. sanguineus or red-veined sorrel

 The plant grows to about 2 feet in height in clumps with pink flowers in racemose appearing during early summer.

-R. scutatus used frequently as potherb for its nutritious, less oxalic acid leaves across the Western Europe and in the Americas.
-Trim flowerng spikes as they appear for better green harvest.
+R. scutatus frequently used as potherb for its nutritious, less oxalic acid leaves across the Western Europe and in the Americas.
+Trim flowering spikes as they appear for better green harvest.

-100 grams of farm fresh sorrel has 48 mg of vitamin C (80% of daily recommended levels of vitamin C).
-Vitamin C is a powerful antioxidant which helps human body develop resistance against infectious agents and scavenge harmful oxygen-free radicals.
+100 grams of fresh sorrel has 48 mg of vitamin-C (80% of daily recommended levels of vitamin C).
+Vitamin C is a powerful antioxidant which helps the human body develop resistance against infectious agents and scavenge harmful oxygen-free radicals.

-100 grams of fresh sorrel carry 4000 IU of vitamin-A (about 133% of RDA). vitamin A is required for maintaining healthy mucus membranes and skin and is essential for normal eyesight.
-Consumption of natural vegetables and fruits rich in vitamin A and flavonoids also known to help human body protect from lung and oral cavity cancers.
+100 grams of fresh sorrel carry 4000 IU of vitamin-A (about 133% of RDA).
+Vitamin-A is required for maintaining healthy mucosa and skin and is essential for normal eyesight.
+Consumption of natural vegetables and fruits rich in vitamin-A and flavonoids are also known to help the human body protect from lung and oral cavity cancers.

-In addition to vitamin, fresh leaves are also rich source of several vital anti-oxidant phenolic anti-oxidants like kaempferol, myrcetin, quercetin, etc. Together, these compounds help act as protective scavengers against oxygen-derived free radicals and reactive oxygen species (ROS) and play healing role in aging and various disease processes.
+In addition to vitamin, fresh leaves are also a rich source of several vital antioxidant phenolic antioxidants like kaempferol, myricetin, quercetin, etc. Together, these compounds help act as protective scavengers against oxygen-derived free radicals and reactive oxygen species (ROS) and play a healing role in aging and various disease processes.

 Sorrel leaves also contain a good amount of minerals like manganese, calcium, potassium, magnesium, copper and zinc.
 Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure.
-Manganese and copper are used by the body as a co-factor for the antioxidant enzyme, superoxide dismutase.
+The body uses manganese and copper as a cofactor for the antioxidant enzyme, superoxide dismutase.

 Fresh herb should be used early to get maximum nutrition.
-To store, keep wrapped in damp towel and place inside the refrigerator for extended use (up to 3 dys).
+To store, keep wrapped in damp towel and place in the refrigerator for extended use (up to 3 days).